 Every time you visit your GP or go to a hospital for treatment, important health information about your health and care needs is recorded.
 Your health information is used by healthcare professionals who provide care to you and also for other purposes, such as planning healthcare services and improving the quality of these services.

-The National Public Engagement Survey on Health Information gives the public a platform to voice their opinions on this topic and have a meaningful impact on how their health information will be collected, used and shared.
+The National Public Engagement Survey on Health Information, which ran from October to November 2020, gave the public a platform to voice their opinions on this topic and have a meaningful impact on how their health information will be collected, used and shared.
 The results of this survey will be used: